Akash-Chowdhury/Online-Resume-Builder/README.md

 # Online-Resume-Builder

-`Note: javascript is not working on hosted link.`
+`Note: javascript is not working in hosted link.`